AUTHENTIC DESIGN ARTEFACTS

 Documentation and provenance research on request

-For inquiries about available Pierre Jeanneret pieces, visits, or specific research on Chandigarh furniture, contact us directly.
+For inquiries about available Pierre Jeanneret pieces or design by Charlotte Perriand, Le Corbusuier or Tom Strala, visits, or research on Chandigarh furniture, contact us directly.